json-api/json-api/implementations/index.md

 * [ts-japi](https://github.com/jun-sheaf/ts-japi) - A zero-dependency, highly-modular, js/ts-friendly, recursible, framework-agnostic library for serializing data to the JSON:API specification.
 Serializes the entire specification.
 * [mobx-async-store](https://github.com/artemis-ag/mobx-async-store) - A Mobx-based store for async data fetching and state management for the JSON:API specification.
 * [spraypaint](https://github.com/graphiti-api/spraypaint.js) - JS Client for Graphiti similar to ActiveRecord.
 Written in Typescript but works in plain old ES5 as well.
 This library is isomorphic - use it from the browser, or from the server with NodeJS.
+* [json-api-models](https://github.com/tobyzerner/json-api-models) - A lightweight layer for working with JSON:API data.

 ### <a href="#client-libraries-typescript" id="client-libraries-typescript" class="headerlink"></a> Typescript
 * [ts-angular-jsonapi](https://github.com/reyesoft/ts-angular-jsonapi) A JSON:API library developed for AngularJS in Typescript